-Historically once a doctor entered general practice they became a principal and worked on in the same post until retirement.
+Historically once a doctor entered general practice they became a partner and worked on in the same post until retirement.

 The 1990 GP contract and 1997 NHS Primary Care Act which introduced PMS contracts brought with them much change.
-The changes paved the way for doctors to have more flexible career paths in general practice.
+The changes paved the way for doctors to have a more flexible career path in general practice.